-Grade Appeal Policy: (This process may be different for certain programs, refer to program specific Handbooks for details.)
+Grade Appeal Policy: (This process may be different for certain programs, refer to program-specific Handbooks for details.)
 Grade appeals allow students the opportunity to appeal a grade if there is an error or additional time is being requested due to an extenuating circumstance.
 Supporting documentation is required to be attached to all requests.
 Students must have attended and completed a minimum of 50% of the course in order to apply for a grade appeal.
 Students may appeal a grade received in a class through the following steps:

-a) The student must communicate their concerns with the faculty member that issued the grade, within 24 hours of the module end date.

-b) If the faculty member denies the requested grade change, the student may appeal, in writing, to the Academic Dean (or designee) within 24 hours of the denial by the faculty member and attach supporting documentation to the request. c) Within 24 hours of the receipt of the written appeal, the Academic Dean (or designee) will meet with the faculty member to discuss the student's appeal, and review the supporting documentation provided by the student.
+- a) The student must communicate their concerns with the faculty member that issued the grade within 24 hours of the module end date. - b) If the faculty member denies the requested grade change, the student may appeal, in writing, to the Academic Dean (or designee) within 24 hours of the denial by the faculty member and attach supporting documentation to the request.

-d) The Academic Dean will then make a final recommendation, which may be confirmed by the faculty member.

-e) If the Academic Dean does not receive the confirmation of the faculty member, then the final decision will be made by the Director of Accreditation and Regulatory Affairs or their designee.

-f) Once approval has been granted, students will have 14 calendar days from the date the module ended to complete the requirements as outlined in the grade appeal approval.
+- c) Within 24 hours of the receipt of the written appeal, the Academic Dean (or designee) will meet with the faculty member to discuss the student's appeal, and review the supporting documentation provided by the student. - d) The Academic Dean will then make a final recommendation, which may be confirmed by the faculty member. - e) If the Academic Dean does not receive the confirmation of the faculty member, then the final decision will be made by the Vice President of Academic and Regulatory Affairs or their designee. - f) Once approval has been granted, students will have 14 calendar days from the date the module ended to complete the requirements as outlined in the grade appeal approval.

 Class Withdrawals: A withdrawal ("W") is issued to any student who is withdrawn from a class voluntarily or involuntarily.
-A "W" is calculated for credits attempted but is not calculated in a student's grade point average (GPA).
+A "W" is calculated for credits attempted, but is not calculated in a student's cumulative grade point average (CGPA).
 The Academic Dean, or designee, must approve all class withdrawals.

-Withdrawing from any class after the first 20% of scheduled hours or after 2 class sessions, whichever is greater may result in a grade of "F".
+Withdrawing from any class after the first 20% of scheduled hours or after 2 class sessions, whichever is greater, may result in a grade of "F".
 If a student is placed on leave of absence after the first 20% of scheduled hours, that student may also receive a grade of "F".

-Course Repetition: A student must repeat a course when the grade received was a failing grade or when the student received a W. In specialty allied health programs, students must refer to their handbooks for further information, and will be required to repeat a course.
+Course Repetition: A student must repeat a course when the grade received was a failing grade or when the student received a "W".
+In specialty allied health programs, students must refer to their handbooks for further information, and will be required to repeat a course.
 Students may only repeat a course once, thus students may only attempt any given course two times.
-If a student fails, withdraws or leaves a course to begin a LOA before completing and passing the course, these would all be considered attempts.
+If a student fails, withdraws, or leaves a course to begin a LOA before completing and passing the course, these would all be considered attempts.
 The college does not charge for repeating a course according to policy.
 Please note that repeating a course may extend the original graduation date for the student.
 A student who must repeat a course will work with the Academic Dean to schedule the course.

-If a course is repeated (due to failure) the first attempt will have asterisks "\\" next to the course on the transcript and will not count in the calculation of the student's CGPA.
+If a course is repeated (due to failure) the first attempt will have asterisks "" next to the course on the transcript and will not count in the calculation of the student's CGPA.
 The credits attempted in both courses will be considered calculated credit hours attempted for the purpose of determining Satisfactory Academic Progress (SAP).